wenyangfu/wenyang-ltr/README.md

 ## One-Click Alternative

-For a free, runnable link to the notebook, please click on the Binder button below.
-Note that Binder is a free service with limited computational resources -- we recommend
+- For a free, runnable link to the notebook, please click on the Binder button below.
+- Please note that MyBinder is a free public service with limited computational resources.
+Skip the K-Fold cross-validation section if you're running this on Binder.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://aka.ms/AA877hx)